samiullah51/FacebookApp-MERN-Stack/README.md

-# MERN Stack Facebook App
+# MERN Stack Facebook Application
 This is the clone of facebook app using the modern web technologies.

 ## Frontend Technologies